-The program is available only under Plan A (with thesis).
-The student must meet the requirements specified below:
+CREDITS The program is available only under Plan A (with thesis).
+The student must meet the requirements specified below: 1.
+Complete 30 credits including:

-- 1. Complete 30 credits including: - a.
-All of the following courses (9 credits): 3 SOC 815 Classical Sociological Theory SOC 881 Analysis of Social Data I 3 SOC 885 Methods of Sociological Inquiry b.
-One of the following courses (3 credits): SOC 883 Multi-Equation Quantitative Models 3 3 SOC 884 Applied Longitudinal Data Analysis SOC 985 Qualitative Field Research 3 SOC 986 Survey Research Principles - c.
-At least 12 credits in four courses as approved by the student's guidance committee. - d.
-Complete 6 credits of SOC 899 Master's Thesis Research. - 2.
-Successful completion of the departmental Graduate Teaching Assistant workshop - 3.
-Successful completion of the departmental Professional Development Workshop Series. - Successful completion of the departmental Responsible Conduct of Research Requirements. - 5.
-Successful completion and presentation of a qualifying paper. - 6.
-Successfully pass an oral examination in defense of the thesis.
+Complete 30 credits including:

+All of the following courses (9 credits):

+SOC 815 Classical Sociological Theory 3

+SOC 881 Analysis of Social Data I 3

+SOC 885 Methods of Sociological Inquiry 3

+b.
+One of the following courses (3 credits):

+SOC 883 Multi-Equation Quantitative Models 3

+SOC 884 Applied Longitudinal Data Analysis 3

+SOC 985 Qualitative Field Research 3

+SOC 986 Survey Research Principles 3

+c.
+At least 12 credits in four courses as approved by the student's g uidance

+d.
+Complete 6 credits of SOC 899 Master's Thesis Research.

+Successful completion of the departmental Graduate Teaching Assistant workshop

+Successful completion of the departmental Professional Development Workshop Series.

+Successful completion of the departmental Responsible Conduct of Research Requirements.

+5. Successful completion and presentation of a qualifying paper.

+6. Successfully pass an oral examination in defense of the thesis.